-NOTE: CELL PHONES AND ELECTRONIC DEVICES MUST BE TURNED OFF OR PLACED IN SILENT MODE DURING LAB CLASSES UNLESS THEY ARE BEING USED FOR AN ASSIGNMENT.
+NOTE: CELL PHONES, SMART WATCHES, AND OTHER ELECTRONIC DEVICES MUST BE TURNED OFF OR PLACED IN SILENT MODE DURING LAB CLASSES UNLESS THEY ARE BEING USED FOR AN ASSIGNMENT.

-For additional/specific information on policies and procedures related to the nursing skills lab, please refer to the Nursing Program Skills Lab Manual located in Room 2118.
+For additional/specific information on policies and procedures related to the nursing skills lab, please refer to the SSCC Nursing Program Skills Lab Manual located in Room 2118.

-VI.
+IX.
 HEALTH POLICIES

-Student Records Policy:
+Student Records Policy

-Students who are seeking admission and/or are enrolled in the Nursing Program at Shelton State Community College are required to submit an application, academic information, as well as health, medical, and related information.
-All information submitted becomes the property of the Nursing Program and is held confidential.
-Students and graduates of the Program are encouraged to obtain and maintain copies of the health, medical, or related information submitted for future reference (i.e. medical exam record, TB skin test results, immunization record, CPR records, etc.).
-NO HEALTH, MEDICAL, OR RELATED INFORMATION WILL BE RELEASED BY THE NURSING PROGRAM TO PERSONS OR AGENCIES FOR EMPLOYMENT OR PERSONAL REASONS.
+Students who are seeking admission and/or are enrolled in the SSCC Nursing Program are required to submit an application and academic information as well as health, medical, and related information.
+All information submitted becomes the property of the SSCC Nursing Program and is held confidential.
+Students and graduates of the program are encouraged to obtain and maintain copies of the health, medical, or related information submitted for future reference (i.e., medical exam record, TB skin test results, immunization record, CPR records, etc.).
+NO HEALTH, MEDICAL, OR RELATED INFORMATION WILL BE RELEASED BY THE SSCC NURSING PROGRAM TO PERSONS OR AGENCIES FOR EMPLOYMENT OR PERSONAL REASONS.

-Clinical Requirement Guidelines and Procedures:
+Clinical Requirement Guidelines and Procedures

 Clinical requirements are extremely important and relevant to the future professional life of the nursing student.
-Cooperation with the Nursing Program's processes, such as meeting deadlines, is a component of nursing education and the clinical experience.
+Cooperation with the SSCC Nursing Program's processes, such as meeting deadlines, is a component of nursing education and the clinical experience.
 Keeping information current is the student's responsibility.
 Timely submission of clinical requirement documentation ensures that coordination with clinical sites will not be delayed.

-- 1. One week after the clinical requirement deadline has passed, a letter from the Director of Nursing Programs will be sent to the student detailing that until compliant the student will not be allowed to attend classes, clinical experience, or lab. - 2.
+- 1. One week after the clinical requirement deadline has passed, a letter from the Director of the SSCC Nursing Program will be sent to the student detailing that until he or she is compliant, the student will not be allowed to attend classes, clinical experience, or lab. - 2.
 The student must receive authorization of compliance from the nursing department prior to being allowed to resume attendance to class, clinical experience, or lab.
 There is no mechanism for clinical make-up. - 3.
-A Corrective Action Plan may be filled out by the Director's office and completed with the student.
+A Corrective Action Plan may be filled out by the director's office and completed with the student.

-Student Health Examination and Related Requirements:
+Student Health Examination and Related Requirements

-Students accepted into the Nursing Program are required to submit the following health status documentation and maintain a current status of:
+Students accepted into the SSCC Nursing Program are required to submit the following health status documentation and maintain a current status of the following.